 HONGKONG ART & HONGKONGER ANGELENO ARTISTS

 Under British rule, Hong Kong’s art scene was initially characterized by British-run organizations and a preference for western art.
 That began to change after World War II, when art colleges began to train Hongkonger artists who then began to produce works in contemporary styles.
 In the 1960s, a series of innovative art exhibitions featured many artists who moved away from the naturalistic landscape paintings favored by their forebears to establish a tradition that, despite exhibiting greater abstraction that was then in vogue in the West, was also uniquely reflective of its Hong Kong origins.
 Artists emblematic of this synthesis include Hon Chi Fun, Lui Shou Kwan, Luis Chan, Wucious Wong, and many others.
-Los Angeles, too, has been home to artists with roots in Hong Kong including Anlan Huang, Jëff Yoika (Jeffrey Ng), Kristi Hoi, Po Yan Leung, Sophie Cheung, Stephy So, Vanessa Holyoak, and Yumi Tsang.
+Los Angeles, too, has been home to artists with roots in Hong Kong including Anlan Huang, Jëff Yoika (Jeffrey Ng), John Wu, Kristi Hoi, Miggie Wong, Po Yan Leung, Sophie Cheung, Stephy So, Vanessa Holyoak, and Yumi Tsang.

 HONGKONGER LOS ANGELES MEDIA